Construction Networking Event in UAE | Technology ConFex

 A case-study-driven series cutting through AI hype to focus on real deployments with measurable results.
 Practical examples across HSE, contracts and claims, scheduling, progress tracking and more show how AI strategies were implemented, how business cases were built and what actually delivered value on live construction projects.

-AI for Health, Safety & Environment (HSE) Monitoring | AI-Assisted Contract Review & Claims Analysis | AI for Construction Scheduling & Delay Prevention | AI-Driven Progress Tracking & Visual Documentation | AI in Procurement & Spend Optimization | AI for Equipment Utilization & Fuel Management | AI-Assisted Design Coordination & Change Tracking
+AI-Assisted Contract Review & Claims Analysis | AI for Construction Scheduling & Delay Prevention | AI-Driven Progress Tracking & Visual Documentation | AI in Procurement & Spend Optimization | AI for Equipment Utilization & Fuel Management | AI-Assisted Design Coordination & Change Tracking

 14.00